 This guide will explain the difference between a second home and an investment property and how buying a second residence abroad can help you obtain residency or citizenship.
-We will also discuss the benefits, such as rental income, and key factors to consider, including maintenance costs, lending requirements, and long-term responsibilities.
+We will also explore residency options, how to apply, and investment routes that can speed up the process.

 Here is what to expect: